rotki/rotki/docs/api.rst

         "message": ""
       }

-   :resjson object result: Either ``true`` if all went fine or a a list of conflicts, containing the identifier of the asset in question and the local and remote versions.
+   :resjson object result: Either ``true`` if all went fine or a list of conflicts, containing the identifier of the asset in question and the local and remote versions.
    :statuscode 200: Update was successfully applied (if any).
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 401: User is not logged in.